youzan/zent/packages/zent/src/popover/README_en-US.md

 });
 ```

-anchor means trigger，container is nearst layer's parent node which have it's own position.
+Anchor means trigger，container is nearst layer's parent node which have it's own position.

 `anchorBoundingBox` and `containerBoundingBox` is relative to container's upper-left corner.